Let's Talk About Love & Relationships

 Finding time for you and your partner

-Finding a childminder for a child with special needs can be a challenge, but over the years I have found good childminders who understood my son’s needs and were able to develop a close relationship with him.
+Finding a childminder for a child with special needs can be a challenge, but over the years, I have found good childminders who understood my son’s needs and were able to develop a close relationship with him.

 It’s so easy to neglect your relationship when you are anxious about your child, but your relationship is the most important thing you have!
-Parenting a child with special needs together can in time, help your relationship grow stronger.
-Mr Angel and I certainly don’t have it all sussed out, but we do know that we are stronger and happier when we join forces.
-That finding time for us and nurturing our relationship has so many benefits for our family.
+Parenting a child with special needs together can, in time, help your relationship grow stronger.
+Mr Angel and I certainly don’t have it all sussed out, but we know that we are stronger and happier when we join forces.
+That finding time for us and nurturing our relationship has many benefits for our family.

 So, what are you doing on Valentine’s Day?